I have a confession to make:

 I am an emotionally unavailable man.

 It’s not an easy confession to make, but I want to share what I’ve learned about myself as an apology to the women I’ve hurt by being emotionally unavailable.

 I also want to share some guidance about what to do when you come across emotionally unavailable men in your life.

 I’ll start by explaining why I believe I’m emotionally unavailable and will then explain what I’ve learned about why women chase this type of man.
-I’ll then share nine undeniable signs of emotionally unavailable men to look out for.
+I will then share specific advice for women who are chasing emotionally unavailable men.
+Finally, I’ll share 8 undeniable signs of emotionally unavailable men to look out for.